Skill Demand Index

 Very low gap rate — candidates generally have this skill

 Yes.
-Cross-functional teams appears in 0.3% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 8 analyzed jobs, demand is steady across multiple role types.
+Cross-Functional Teams appears in 0.2% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 7 analyzed jobs, demand is steady across multiple role types.

 The median required depth is L4.
 Most employers want advanced proficiency — candidates who can lead projects and optimize processes.

-The most common pairings are Project Management, Data Analysis, Product Management, Agile, PRDs.
-Strengthening these alongside Cross-functional teams improves your fit across more positions.
+The most common pairings are Communication Skills, Data Analysis, Organizational Skills, Stakeholder Management, Project Management Experience.
+Strengthening these alongside Cross-Functional Teams improves your fit across more positions.

-Top roles: Data Analysis, Marketing, Product Management, Software Engineering.
-Data Analysis positions have the highest demand at 25% of all Cross-functional teams jobs.
+Top roles: Marketing, Project Management, Software Engineering, Product Management.
+Marketing positions have the highest demand at 43% of all Cross-Functional Teams jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.